 Believe it or not, spring is approaching rapidly.
-Hopefully, this means the sun will be coming out a little more and, for those keen gardeners, you will be very busy with your plants.
+Hopefully, this means the sun will be coming out a little more, and for those keen gardeners, you will be very busy with your plants.
 As you know, gardening exerts all sorts of stresses and strains on your body.
-You may not realise they are happening until an injury or some discomfort decides to bother you ? like pests do to your plants and flowers.
+You may not realise they are happening until an injury or some discomfort decides to bother you as pests do to your plants and flowers.
 Problems with wrists, backs, elbows, shoulders, knees, and hips are all too common.

 If you know that you are going to be kneeling for long periods of time, perhaps take some pressure off your knees a little and use a cushion, so you are more comfortable whilst carrying out your hobby.

 Here are a quick few stretches for certain areas to help you enjoy your hobbies in comfort:

 Preventing injury: wrists and fingers

 Keeping your elbows bent at 90 degrees and tucked into your torso, face your palms to the floor and slowly point your fingers up to the ceiling/sky.
 Hold the stretch for 5 seconds, and then point your fingers to the floor and again hold the stretch for 5 seconds.
 This will stretch the flexor and extensor compartment of your wrist and forearm.
 For additional pressure, you could use your other hand to increase the stretch.
 Repeat this stretch 7 – 10 times.
 Remember, no pain should occur during these exercises.
 Only a stretch sensation should be felt: if there is a pain, then stop completely or get in touch with us.

 You can also make circles with your wrists clockwise and anti-clockwise just to warm them up before activity.
 Simple motions and stretches can go a long way.

 For your fingers, spread them apart and hold for 3 seconds.
 Then slowly bring your fingers together and form a fist.
 Then re-open.
 Again, repeat this 7 – 10 times before and after your session of gardening.